codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/launching-a-composition-and-defining-a-service-environment-variables-using-a-file.md

 toc: true
 old_url: /docs/launching-a-composition-and-passing-a-service-environment-variable-using-a-file
 ---
-Sometimes when launching a composition there is a need to pass many environment variables to a specific service.
+At times when launching a composition, you need to pass many environment variables to a specific service.
-In order to do that you can use docker-compose 'env_file' field on any service and use files from the current working directory from which the composition is being launched.
+To do so, you can use `docker-compose 'env_file'` field on any service, and use files from the current working directory from which the composition is being launched.
-This will work for both 'composition' and 'launch-composition' step types.
+This works for both `composition` and `launch-composition` step types.

-{{site.data.callout.callout_info}}
+>**Note**:
-##### Using env_file will not work in case you are launching a composition directly from the Compositions view because it is being launched in an empty working directory.
+  When launching a composition directly from the Compositions view, using `env_file` does not work as it is being launched in an empty working directory.
   Consider moving the composition launch as part of a usual pipeline which will give you ability to use files from your cloned repository.
-{{site.data.callout.end}}

 ## Examples
-Compositions are being launch inside a working directory, which is the cloned repository by default.
+Compositions are launched within a working directory, which is the cloned repository by default.
-This means that you can always reference an 'env_file' exactly like you would reference a docker-compose file.
+This means that you can always reference an `env_file` just as would reference a `docker-compose` file.

   `Inline Composition`
 {% highlight yaml %}